 As those tapes have worn out and technology has changed, they’re impossible to replace.
 Nobody has a VCR any longer, and even TV censorship standards have changed.
 My parents typically still won’t buy the studio versions on DVD.

 VidAngel is a service that solves the same problem.
 It overlays your existing Netflix or Amazon account and censors out the content that you specify as unsavory.
 You can filter down to specific words you don’t want to hear.
+If you’re wondering how much does VidAngel cost, you can visit their website or contact their customer support for detailed pricing information.

 This isn’t new.
 I can remember a similar service dating back to at least the early 2000s which sent censored DVDs to your house.
 These enterprises are fraught with legal challenges, typically because they’re illegally copying and redistributing content.
 The latest technology of VidAngel may finally be immune to such challenges, however.